Universal critical behavior in the ferromagnetic superconductor Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$

-In this Letter, we have developed a systematic method of combining the neutron diffraction measurements, the first-principles calculations, and the quantum Monte Carlo simulations to study the universal critical behaviors associated with a magnetic phase transition.
-Neutron diffraction experiment on Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$, an isovalent doped ferromagnetic superconductor, concluded the critical exponent $\beta=0.385(10)$.
-Based on the first-principles calculations of its electronic structure, we found that the occupied states of Eu 4$f$ orbitals located well below the Fermi level, indicating the suitability of a localized anisotropic Heisenberg model for describing the Eu-magnetism.
+In this Rapid Communication, we have developed a systematic method of combining the neutron diffraction measurements, the first-principles calculations, and the quantum Monte Carlo simulations to study the universal critical behaviors associated with a magnetic phase transition.
+A neutron diffraction experiment on Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$, an isovalent doped ferromagnetic superconductor, found the critical exponent $\beta=0.386$.
+Based on the first-principles calculations of its electronic structure, we noticed that the occupied states of Eu $4f$ orbitals located well below the Fermi level, indicating the suitability of a localized anisotropic Heisenberg model for describing the Eu-magnetism.
 Further applying a quantum Monte Carlo algorithm and using the computed values of magnetic exchange coupling, $\beta=0.386$ was found theoretically, in excellent agreement with the value extracted experimentally.
-The magnetism in the studied Eu-based ferromagnetic superconductor is thus identified as the universal class of three dimensional anisotropic quantum Heisenberg model with long-range magnetic exchange coupling.
-This finding points out suitable microscopic theoretical model for describing the nature of magnetism in the intriguing Eu-based ferromagnetic superconductors.
+The magnetism in the studied Eu-based ferromagnetic superconductor is thus identified as the universal class of three-dimensional anisotropic quantum Heisenberg model with long-range magnetic exchange coupling.
+This finding points out a suitable microscopic theoretical model for describing the nature of magnetism in the intriguing Eu-based ferromagnetic superconductors.